Updated: January 30, 2026

 Cost Factors for a Shingle Roof Installation

-Old roofing material: Most roofers will include the cost of removing your old roof in their estimates, but that line item will be higher if the existing material is particularly heavy, like clay or concrete tiles or slate.
+Existing roofing material: The cost of removing your old roof is usually included in most roofing estimates, but removal fees can be higher if the existing material is especially heavy, such as slate, clay, or concrete tiles.

 Roof Shingle Repair vs. Replacement Cost

-Your roof is close to its expected lifespan
+Your roof is near or past its expected lifespan

-Your roof is old or discolored and is detracting from your home’s curb appeal
+The roof is visibly worn or discolored and hurting curb appeal

 Do New Shingles Increase Home Value?